If pressed, I could not offer a reasonable explanation as to why my husband, Dave, and I decided to learn how to sail.

 So, there you have it!
 Four newly-minted sailors, at your service.
 And one incredibly exhausting vacation.

 I can see now why some people don’t pass all of the courses when they do the week-long liveaboard.
-You really have to be committed in order to succeed and without the advance studying it would be nearly impossible to absorb it all in a single week.
+You really have to be committed in order to succeed.
+Without the advance studying it would be nearly impossible to absorb it all in a single week.

 The Blue Lagoon Resort